Writers Write is your one-stop resource for writers. In this post, we write about how to write great dialogue.

 One way is to read a variety of novels published in the last 10 years.
 Examine the dialogue.
 Good authors only include what is necessary for the story.
 Sometimes this means dialogue has been pared down to the minimum, but this is necessary.

 Never include unnecessary conversations.
-Readers expect every conversation to be significant.
+Readers expect every conversation you choose to include to be significant.
 Unnecessary conversations are the red herrings of the dialogue universe.

 - Dialogue should reveal character.
 Every word your character uses shows the sort of person he or she is.